jiguan/LeetCode/src/com/interview/java/JavaInterviewQuestions.md

 * Request: this is same as prototype scope, however it’s meant to be used for web applications.
 A new instance of the bean will be created for each HTTP request.
 * Session: a new bean will be created for each HTTP session by the container.
 * Global-session: this is used to create global session beans for Portlet applications

+Any Disadvantages of Spring boot?

+- Spring MVC uses a Synchronous Programming model, where each request has been mapped to a thread and which is responsible to take the response back to the request socket
+- Requests like, fetch data from a database, fetch a response from another application, file read/write etc., a request thread has to wait to get the desired response
+- The request thread here is blocked, and there is no CPU utilization in this period
+- Spring Webflux has been introduced as part of Spring 5, and with this, it started to support Reactive Programming.
+It uses an asynchronous programming model

+How does Spring WebFlux work?

+1. All requests are received on a unique socket, associated with a channel, known as `SocketChannel`.
+1. There is always a single EventLoop thread associated with a range of `SocketChannels`.
+So, all requests to that Sockets/SocketChannels are handed over to the same EventLoop.
+(By default, the application starts with as many EventLoops as it has CPU cores.)
+1. Requests on the EventLoop go through a Channel Pipeline, where a number of Inbound channel handlers or WebFilters are configured for the required processing.
+1. EventLoop delegates the request to a new Worker Thread.
+Worker Thread perform these long tasks.
+1. After completion, it writes the response to a task and adds that in `ScheduledTaskQueue`.
+1. EventLoop poll tasks in task queue `ScheduledTaskQueue`.
+If there is any, EventLoop again goes through a number of Outbound Channel handlers for configured processing.
+1. In the end, EventLoop handed back the response to the same SocketChannel/Socket.
+Repeat Step 1 to Step 6 in a loop.
+1. If there is no any completed tasks inside `ScheduledTaskQueue`, EventLoop continues to poll new requests at `SocketChannel`.

 ## Linux commands